- CBT for Addiction and Co-occurring Disorders

 Stress Reduction

 Part of learning how to cope with difficult emotions is stress reduction.
 The therapist will teach the patient relaxation techniques to use when things get too overwhelming.
-These include deep breathing exercises, muscle relaxation, positive guided imagery, and meditation.
+These CBT exercises for addiction include deep breathing exercises, muscle relaxation, positive guided imagery, and meditation.
 These techniques help deal with anxiety, relapse triggers, and other stressors.

 Role Playing

-Role playing is another exercise that can help reduce fear and anxiety in potentially difficult situations.
-Patients can anticipate and practice different behaviors in order to find the responses that make them most comfortable.
-Eventually, role playing can lead to improved social and problem-solving skills, which are applicable even to totally new situations.
+Role-playing is another exercise that can help reduce fear and anxiety in potentially difficult situations.
+Patients can anticipate and practice different behaviors to find the responses that make them most comfortable.
+Eventually, role-playing can lead to improved social and problem-solving skills, which are often essential skills for those grappling with substance use disorders.

 Setting Incremental Goals

-You may have heard that goals should be SMART: specific, measurable, achievable, realistic, and time-limited [2].
-Breaking up big goals like sobriety into smaller, more manageable milestones makes the big goal all the more attainable.
+You may have heard that goals should be SMART: specific, measurable, achievable, realistic, and time-limited.
+CBT exercises for addiction aim to break up big goals like sobriety into smaller, more manageable milestones making the big goal all the more attainable.

 Benefits of Cognitive Behavioral Therapy for Addiction